Department of Sustainability, Environment, Water, Population and Communities, May 2011

 National environment law protects parts of the environment of national significance, or which Australia is committed to protecting under international treaties.
 States and territories protect things that are significant or under threat at a state/territory level.

 An approval under national environment law is not the same as an approval (or permit) under a state, territory or local government law.
 You may need approval from all levels of government depending on the activity proposed.

-There are several programs, including Caring for our Country, to help graziers manage our natural resources and nationally protected matters, such as threatened species and ecological communities.
-You can contact the environment liaison officer for more information or go to www.environment.gov.au/land/farmers.html.
+There are several programs to help farmers manage our natural resources and nationally protected matters, such as threatened species and ecological communities.
+You can contact the environment liaison officer for more information.